Immutable-Futures/streams/bindings/c/README.md

 Check out `CMakeLists.txt` and change the 3 options to your preference:

-- `IOTA_CLIENT`: Enable transport via iota_client, otherwise it's going to be Bucket which can only be used for tests
+- `IOTA_CLIENT`: Enable transport via streams utangle implementation, otherwise the client will default to a testing Bucket client instance
 - `STATIC`: Build static library when ON, otherwise dynamic library
 - `RELEASE`: Build in release or debug mode (when ON, builds release, when OFF, build debug)

-Edit your author and subscriber seeds in `main.c`
+Optional: Edit your seed in `main.c`, commenting out the line `rand_seed(seed, sizeof(seed));` to use a predefined seed.

-run `cmake .` in this folder
+run `cmake .` in this folder (for Windows, use `cmake . -G "Unix Makefiles"` to build a unix based MakeFile for building)

 Then run `make` to build the rust code.